Investigating the Histogram Loss in Regression: An Empirical Study on the Histogram Loss

 \subsection{Overview of Empirical Study}

-The purpose of our experiments is to first show proof of concept studies and then provide insights on the role of factors that differentiate HL from the $\ell_2$ loss.
+Now, we turn to the empirical study on real-world data.
+The purpose of these experiments is to first show proof of concept studies and then provide insights on the role of factors that differentiate HL from the $\ell_2$ loss.
 The main goal is to understand when and why one would opt for HL.
-The datasets and the algorithms used in our experiments are described in Sections \ref{datasets} and \ref{algorithms} respectively.
+The data sets and the algorithms used in our experiments are described in Sections \ref{datasets} and \ref{algorithms} respectively.

-Section \ref{overall} compares HL-Gaussian, $\ell_2$ and several baselines, each of which is designed to differ in a particular aspect from HL-Gaussian or $\ell_2$.
+Section \ref{overall} compares HL-Gauss, $\ell_2$, and several baselines, each of which is designed to differ in a particular aspect from HL-Gauss or $\ell_2$.
 The comparison shows the importance of each of these factors.
-These experiments attempt to clarify (a) if HL-Gaussian is a reasonable choice for a regression task, (b) whether the difference between the performance of HL-Gaussian and $\ell_2$ is merely because HL-Gaussian is learning a flexible distribution, (c) if sensitivity of $\ell_2$ to outliers can explain the difference the performance of the two losses, and (d) if this difference is the result of data augmentation in the output space when using HL-Gaussian.
+These experiments attempt to clarify (a) if HL-Gauss is a reasonable choice for a regression task, (b) whether the difference between the performance of HL-Gauss and $\ell_2$ is merely because HL-Gauss is learning a flexible distribution, (c) if sensitivity of $\ell_2$ to outliers can explain the difference the performance of the two losses, and (d) if this difference is the result of data augmentation in the output space when using HL-Gauss.

-In Section \ref{bias}, we investigate the impact of discretization bias on both HL-Gaussian and HL-OneBin.
-Previously we offered a theoretical discussion on the effect of the target distribution and the variance parameter on this bias in Section \ref{bias_theory}.
-The results in \ref{bias} show that this is indeed an important factor at play, and can explain most of the difference between the behaviors of HL-OneBin and HL-Gaussian.
-We further evaluate the models with different numbers of bins and variance parameter to see if a bias-variance tradeoff is at work.
+In Section \ref{bias}, we investigate the impact of discretization bias on both HL-Gauss and HL-OneBin.
+Previously, we offered a theoretical discussion on the effect of the target distribution and the variance parameter on this bias in Section \ref{bias_theory}.
+The results in Section \ref{bias} show that this is indeed an important factor at play and can explain most of the difference between the behaviors of HL-OneBin and HL-Gauss.
+We further evaluate the models with different numbers of bins and variance parameter values to see if a bias-variance tradeoff is at work.

-In Reinforcement Learning, learning the full distribution has been likened to auxiliary tasks that improve the performance by providing a better representation \citep{bellemare2017distributional}.
-Experiments in section \ref{rep} test this hypothesis in a regression setting in three ways: (a) comparing the representations of a model that learns the distribution and one that learns the expected value, (b) evaluating a model with the main task of learning the expected value and the auxiliary task of learning the distribution, and (c) adding the auxiliary tasks of learning higher moments to a model that learns the expected value.
+In reinforcement learning, learning the full distribution has been likened to auxiliary tasks that improve the performance by providing a better representation \citep{bellemare2017distributional}.
+Experiments in Section \ref{rep} test this hypothesis in a regression setting in three ways: (a) comparing the representations of a model that learns the distribution and one that learns the expected value, (b) evaluating a model with the main task of learning the expected value and the auxiliary task of learning the distribution, and (c) adding the auxiliary tasks of learning higher moments to a model that learns the expected value.